ArtemMuliukov/Cluster_IP/README.md

 You can find the connection of the dll in page 4 of code window.

 "dll" is a full project for Microsoft Visual Studio.
 You can reassemble it with any needed changes, all needed code is in one file, by the adress "NSU_Diplom_Clustering/actual_code/dll/test_dll_creation/test.cpp".
 MVS project may be opened (with all needed dll installations) by runnig a file "test_dll_creation.sln".
-All needed files are supplied
+All needed files are supplied.

-The prepeared dll you can already find on adress "NSU_Diplom_Clustering/actual_code/dll/Release/test_dll_creation.dll"
+The prepeared dll you can already find on adress "NSU_Diplom_Clustering/actual_code/dll/Release/test_dll_creation.dll".